 The District has put in place a number of risk-control measures for the prevention of various communicable diseases covered by this Plan.
 The following describes these measures.
-It is important to remember that these are long-term and ongoing prevention procedures that are to be conducted daily and apply in all schools/sites in the District.

-Ongoing and Daily Communicable Disease Prevention Measures Illness Practices Staff, students, visitors and contractors should not come to work/school if they are sick and/or h fever and are not well enough to participate fully in routine activities.
-Parents/caregivers and students can utilize the Vancouver Coastal Health document "When should I my sick child home from school" See Appendix B When to Keep Sick Kids Home From School.
+Ongoing and Daily Communicable Disease Prevention Measures Illness Practices Staff, students, visitors and contractors should not come to work/school if they are sick and/or have a fever, vomiting or diarrhea and are not well enough to participate fully in routine activities.
+Parents/caregivers and students can utilize the Vancouver Coastal Health document "When should I keep my sick child home from school" See Appendix B When to Keep Sick Kids Home From School.
 Staff, students, or other persons can attend school if their symptoms are consistent with a previously diagnosed health condition (e.g., seasonal allergies) or symptoms have improved enough to where they feel well enough to return to regular activities and their fever has resolved without the use of fever-reducing medication (e.g., ibuprofen, acetaminophen).
-Information specific to COVID-19 is available from BCCDC .
-Schools do not need to monitor students or staff for symptoms of illness but must follow Appendix C Managing Staff and Students who Develop Symptoms of COVID- 19 or Other Communicable Diseases While at School/Work .
-Sign-In/Out of Schools Only visitors on school/district business are permitted at schools and sites.
+Schools do not need to monitor students or staff for symptoms of illness but must follow Appendix C Managing Staff and Students who Develop Symptoms of Communicable Diseases While at School/Work- Sign-In/Out of Schools Only visitors on school/district business are permitted at schools and sites.
 All visitors must sign-in at the School Office upon arrival at the site.
 Drop in visitors are welcome however, appointments are requested and appreciated.
 Schools do not need to keep contact information (e.g. telephone numbers) of visitors for communicable disease prevention purposes.
 Hand Hygiene Rigorous hand washing with plain soap and water or using hand sanitizer is the most effective way to reduce the spread of illness (antibacterial soap is not needed).
 If hands are soiled, hand washing is superior to hand sanitizing.
 Hand washing with soap under running water for 20 seconds is reinforced with staff and by staff with students.
-Hand washing stations and/or hand sanitizer have been supplied to classrooms, offices, break areas, and certain common areas as determined by the school administrator with recommendations from the Site H&amp;S Committee.
-Staff should assist younger students with hand hygiene asneeded.
+Staff and students should refrain from touching their eyes, nose, or mouth with unwashed hands.
+Hand sanitizer will be provided to classrooms that do not have easy access to sinks for hand washing.
+Hand sanitizer will be supplied to other areas as determined by site management with recommendations from the Site H&S Committee.
+Staff should assist younger students with hand hygiene as needed.
 Proper and frequent hand hygiene is essential, is encouraged and reinforced (e.g., staff reminders, posters) and must be completed at several times throughout the school or worksite.